awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-transition-general-considerations.md

 Using lifecycle configuration, you can transition objects to the GLACIER storage class—that is, archive data to Amazon Glacier, a lower\-cost storage solution\.

 **Important**
 When you choose the GLACIER storage class, Amazon S3 uses the low\-cost Amazon Glacier service to store the objects\.
-Although the objects are stored in Amazon Glacier, you manage them in Amazon S3, not directly through Amazon Glacier\.
+Although the objects are stored in Amazon Glacier, these remain Amazon S3 objects that you manage in Amazon S3, and you cannot access them directly through Amazon Glacier\.

 Before you archive objects, review the following sections for relevant considerations\.